 Most men who have Finasteride-related gynecomastia can reverse the condition if they stop taking the drug, though there’s some evidence of persistent enlargement after several months [5, 8].

 Whether you decide to stop taking Finasteride is up to you.
 Your gynecomastia may reverse, but your hair loss is likely to continue.
 If you decide to stop taking Finasteride, consider using a topical solution like Minoxidil to reduce hair loss.
-Learn more about Finasteride vs Minoxidil.
+Learn more about Finasteride vs Minoxidil and other Finasteride alternatives.

 There are some other medical therapies you can try if you don’t want to stop taking Finasteride, or if the issue persists after you stop.
 Medications that reduce gynecomastia symptoms include :